Tenpi/Defuser/readme.md

 - Simplify and clean a rough sketch.
 - Shade a sketch from different lighting directions.
 - Colorize a sketch using reference image.
-- Change the generation source (local, Novel AI)
+- Change the generation source (local, Novel AI, Holara AI)

 ### Requirements